 Equipment Specification Sheets:

 An equipment specification sheet should accompany each piece of equipment on the equipment list.
 Equipment specification sheets can be obtained online, from the food equipment supplier or directly from the manufacturer.
 They are generally 1-3 pages and include information regarding the dimensions, construction materials, features, and certification details.
-The equipment that is submitted will be reviewed based on its intended use so it is important to plan ahead for all of your facility's needs.
+The equipment that is submitted will be reviewed based on its intended use, so it is important to plan ahead for all of your facility's needs.

-Descriptions and Photographs of Used or Existing Equipment:
+Photographs of Used or Existing Equipment:

 Room Finish Schedule:

-Provide details regarding the materials and finishes for floors, cove bases, walls, and ceilings for all of the rooms in the facility.
+Provide details regarding the materials and finishes for floors, cove bases, walls, and ceilings for all the rooms in the facility.
 This includes, but is not limited to, walk-in coolers, walk-in freezers, storage rooms, restrooms, and utility rooms.
 All food preparation and warewashing areas must be smooth, durable, and easily cleanable.
-Please refere to the Retail Food Construction Guide for further details regarding room finishes.
+Please refer to the Retail Food Construction Guide for further details regarding room finishes.

 Cabinetry and Countertop Information:

 The floor plan is the layout of all the rooms in the facility.
 Floor plans can be submitted as blue prints of the facility or a drawing to scale.
 The floor plans must include the locations of all equipment, hand-washing sinks, warewashing sinks, food preparation sinks, storage areas, mop sinks, restrooms, and floor drains.
+The more detailed the plan the faster the review.

 Menu and/or List of Food Sold: